Instagram’s launch notifier alerts you the moment a product drops

 - Warby Parker

-The new notifier builds on Instagram Checkout, which launched in March.
+The product notifier complements Instagram Checkout, which launched earlier this year.
 With Checkout, users can view products from a brand’s past shopping post, select from various options such as size or color, and proceed to payment without leaving Instagram.
 The app saves relevant info like names, emails, and shipping addresses, and it helpfully delivers notifications about shipment and delivery.

-More recently, Instagram debuted Shop the Look from creators, which enables Instagram users to tag products in their posts.
-Both creators and tagged brands receive shared insights within the social network, including details analytics about the performance of shopping posts.
+Instagram more recently debuted Shop the Look from creators, which enables users to tag products in their posts.
+Both creators and tagged brands receive shared insights within the social network, including detailed analytics about the performance of shopping posts.

-Instagram has the reach to more than justify its shopping pivot.
-More than a billion people use Instagram every month, and over 500 million of them use it every day.
-And according to some third-party studies, over a third of have used their mobile to purchase a product online, making them 70% more likely to do so than non-users.

-Separately, prior to the launch of Checkout, Facebook published a report indicating that 87% of users take action after seeing product information on Instagram and that 83% discover new products or services through it.
-Furthermore, it suggested a whopping 46% percent of those people subsequently make a purchase online or off.
+Prior to the launch of Checkout, Facebook published a report indicating that 87% of users take action after seeing product information on Instagram and that 83% discover new products or services through it.
+Furthermore, it suggested a whopping 46% of those people subsequently make a purchase online or off.

-In any case, the market opportunity is far larger than that of Instagram’s current bread and butter — advertising.
+In any case, the market opportunity is far larger than that of Instagram’s current bread and butter — display advertising.
 In 2018, U.S. retail ecommerce sales totaled $513.6 billion, up 14.2% year-over-year.
 On the other hand, U.S. ad sales were about half that, totaling $207 billion in 2018.

-Instagram’s evidently making inroads.
+Instagram is evidently making inroads.
 As of 2018, it reported that 200 million users visited one of the 25 million business profiles on Instagram at least once per day.